lforando/blog-website-code/content/post/blog-post-2/index.md

 lastmod: "2020-05-07T00:00:00Z"
 projects: []
 subtitle: 'Welcome to the World of Data Science 💻'
-summary: An overview of the field of data science, and the basics needed to be successful.
+summary: An overview of the basics needed to be successful in data science.
 title: 'A Quick Introduction to Data Science: The Essentials'

 # Featured image